TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### The Editing Area

 The editing area is divided in two sections: The context sensitive info bar at the top and the viewports below.
 The info bar contains different controls depending on which tool is currently activated.
 You can switch between tools such as the rotate tool and the vertex tool using the toolbar buttons, the menu or with the respective keyboard shortcuts.
 The context sensitive controls allow you to perform certain actions that are relevant to the current tool such as setting the rotation center when in the rotate tool or moving objects by a given delta when in the default move tool.
-Additonally, there is a button labeled "View Options" on the right of the info bar.
+Additionally, there is a button labeled "View Options" on the right of the info bar.
 Clicking on this button unfolds a dropdown containing controls to [filter out](#filtering_rendering_options) certain objects in the viewports or to change how the viewport [renders its contents](#filtering_rendering_options).

 ![The info bar with view dropdown (Windows 10)](images/ViewDropdown.png)